Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/03_LUMI_access.md

     </figure>

-    The "Desktop" app will present you with a simple GUI desktop based on the [xfce desktop environment](https://www.xfce.org/).
+    The "Desktop" app will present you with a simple GUI desktop based on the [Xfce desktop environment](https://www.xfce.org/).
 This app needs to run in the context of a job and although it can run on several partitions on LUMI, its main use is to be able to use some visualisation applications, so your best choice is likely to use the partition with visualisation GPUs (see the [session on Slurm](06_Slurm.md)).
 As we have not discussed jobs yet, we will skip